Skip to main content

 Examples of things that could make a home unfit include:

-Your home is only unfit if the problems in the property make it unsuitable to live there.
+Your home is only unfit if the problems in your home make it unsuitable to live there.

 Lodgers, temporary housing and licence agreements

-If you have a licence agreement rather than a tenancy you will not be covered by the fitness rules.
+If you have a licence agreement rather than a tenancy you are not covered by the fitness rules.

 You probably have a licence if you're: